 3. Paddler Fitness and Technique (Estimated Impact: 10-25%)

-A paddler with efficient technique will extract 20-25% more speed from the same effort level compared to someone muscling through with poor form.
+A paddler with efficient technique extracts meaningfully more speed from the same effort than someone muscling through with poor form.
+Nobody has published a clean number for how much, and the ranges in these section headings are my estimates rather than measurements.
 The catch angle (how far forward you plant the blade), the pull path (straight back versus sweeping), paddle length (too short kills leverage, too long kills cadence), and stroke rate all compound.

 4. Board Design (Estimated Impact: 5-15%)

 Length.
 Longer boards are faster.
-The hull speed formula (1.34 times the square root of waterline length in feet) gives a 14-foot board a theoretical maximum of roughly 5.0 knots (5.75 mph) before wave resistance climbs exponentially.
-A 12-foot board maxes out around 4.6 knots (5.3 mph).
-That 8% theoretical ceiling difference is significant at race pace.
+The hull speed formula (1.34 times the square root of waterline length in feet) puts a 14-foot board with a 13-foot waterline near 4.83 knots (5.56 mph), the point where wave-making resistance starts dominating.
+A 12-foot board with an 11-foot waterline lands around 4.44 knots (5.11 mph).
+That difference matters at race pace.

 Width.
 Narrower boards create less wetted surface area and less drag.
-My 28-inch race board tracks tighter than a 32-inch all-rounder but demands better balance.
-That width difference translates to roughly 0.3-0.5 mph at sustained effort.
+My 28-inch board tracks tighter than a 32-inch all-rounder but demands better balance.
+I have only ever logged the one width, so I cannot put a number on the difference from my own data, and I have not found a controlled test that does.

 Rocker.
 More rocker (nose-to-tail curvature) means better wave handling but slower flat-water speed.
 Race inflatables minimize rocker for straight-line efficiency.